 What happened to Frankie Muniz?
-He seemed to be everywhere in the 2000s, thanks to the hit sitcom Malcolm in the Middle and a string of family-friendly movies.
+He seemed to be everywhere in the 2000s.
+After Malcolm in the Middle's debut, it not only escaped the common phenomenon of early cancellation but managed to become a mega hit.
+Thanks to this and a string of family-friendly movies.
 But where is Frankie Muniz now?
 The scary truth is that he can't remember Malcolm in the Middle.
 That's right – Muniz has absolutely no recollection of his time on TV due to his health issues.

 According to Muniz, his memory loss may have been caused by the nine concussions he's suffered since childhood.
 He's been dealing with frightening mini-strokes, too.
 Fortunately, he has finally realized he needs to make some lifestyle changes.
 “Since 2006, I’ve broken 38 bones," he said in a 2017 interview.
 "As a kid I did everything.
 I played ice hockey, soccer, basketball, soccer.
 But a year ago I went roller skating, and I was literally the dad holding onto the rail.
 I realized I have to take care of myself.”